SaySom/saysom-iframe/readme.md

 # SaySom iFrame integration demo

 See the files `normal.html` and `parameter.html` on how to integrate SaySom in your application.
 It is important to set the correct permission on the iframe for SaySom to be able to run.
+Replace the space id in the url.
+The url follows the format `https://web.saysom.app/{spaceId}`

 ## Parameters